The location lies directly

 Near the church, higher on the slope, stands the Romanesque

-lower room and the upper room is a chapel.
+stored in the lower room and the upper room is a chapel.

 (new plaster, painting, eaves…), replacement of roofing and,

-if necessary, wooden roof structure, cleaning and impregnation
+when necessary, wooden roof structure, cleaning and impregnation

 of doors, replacement of windows, construction of new interior